andrewdpoh/Bamboo_Docs/docs/evasion.md

 **Implementation**

-[zaneGittins’ go-inject](https://github.com/zaneGittins/go-inject) simplifies using Windows functions related to injections, and is used by the agent to implement this technique.
+[zaneGittins' go-inject](https://github.com/zaneGittins/go-inject) simplifies using Windows functions related to injections, and is used by the agent to implement this technique.

 <details>
 <summary>Expand code</summary>